NoviScl/BERT-RACE/README.md

 BERT_base | 65.0 | 71.7 | 62.3
 BERT_large | 67.9 | 75.6 | 64.7

+You can compare them with other results on the [leaderboard](http://www.qizhexie.com/data/RACE_leaderboard).

+BERT large achieves the current (Jan 2019) best result.
+Looking forward to new models that can beat BERT!

 ### More Details
-I have written a short report (BERT_RACE.pdf) in this repo describing the details.
+I have written a short [report](./BERT_RACE.pdf) in this repo describing the details.